Trial End Value Summary in Wispr Flow

 What it is

-Last day of your 14-day trial: A modal appears on the final day (when 1 day remains) summarizing your usage and prompting you to choose a plan.
+It's the last day of your 14-day trial: A modal appears on the final day (when one day remains), summarizing your usage and prompting you to choose a plan.

-Post-trial grace period: If your trial has ended, a notification appears with an upgrade option the next time you dictate.
+Your trial has just ended: A notification appears with an upgrade option the next time you dictate during the grace period.

-Note: The summary does not appear if you're already on a paid plan or an active enterprise plan.
+Note: The summary does not appear if you're already on a paid or active enterprise plan, or if you're on a team or enterprise account.

 How it works in Flow